(Modification of MCAO Procedure for Intraluminal Stroke Models)

 - Once the monofilament has been advanced to the pre-marked desired length, it will be necessary to apply a micro vasselclip on the internal carotid artery so to immobilize the inserted monofilament.
 Dislodging of monofilaments occurs frequently after animals wake up and move around.

-- Use laser-Doppler flowmetry for guiding filament placement and the identification of subarachnoid haemorrhages and premature reperfusion.
+- Use laser speckle perfusion imaging or laser doppler flowmetry for guiding filament placement and the identification of subarachnoid haemorrhages and premature reperfusion.
 (Morris 2016)

 - For reperfusion, we suggest you do the following actions in sequence: loosen the knot that you tied in step 5, temporarily open the micro vessel clip, withdraw the monofilament, re-apply micro clip after the monofilament has passed over the position where the micro vessel clip applied, continue withdraw the monofilament until it has passed the opened knot, then re-tie the knot to stop bleeding.
 When these procedures have been finished, reperfusion will occur when you remove the micro vesselclip.